DigitalPath-Inc/alertwest-interview-q1/README.md

 ```

 > [!NOTE]
-> You should only need to modify the [server](server/), but feel free to take a look around lib as well (but no touching!).
+> You should only need to modify the [server](server/), but feel free to take a look around lib as well.

 ### Client (Monitoring Service)